Panderichthys: Skull

-Lastly, the braincase of Panderichthys demonstrates a key intermediate within the fish-evolution sequence.
+The braincase of Panderichthys demonstrates a key intermediate within the fish-evolution sequence.
 From the outside, Panderichthys has a tetrapod-like head, but actually retains an intracranial joint that is a characteristic of fish.
 Panderichthys shares many features with the osteolepiform Eusthenopteron such as similar hyomandibular and basipterygoid processes.
 Even though its head is shaped similar to that of a tetrapod, tetrapod craniums lack a lateral commissure, jugular groove, basicranial fenestra, arcual plate, and intracranial joint, all of which are present in Panderichthys.
 What this means is that there was no major change of the braincase construction since the first sarcopterygian, but instead there had been only changes in skull shape.
 This implies that the evolution of the braincase during the transition from fish-tetrapod was very rapid and seems to display the same timing as the evolution of the pelvic girdle.
 In general, Panderichthys demonstrates that the braincase structure evolved much more slowly than the external skull morphology that created the tetrapod-like appearance of the head.

 As for the lower jaw and dentition, the lower jaw is similar to Rhipidistians and is composed of a tooth-bearing dentary, four intradentaries, a lingual prearticular, three coronoids, and an adsymphsial plate dorsally.
 In addition, the teeth are of polyplocodont structure.

 Paleobiology

-Air breathing structures
+Respiration

 As an intermediate in the fish-tetrapod evolution, Panderichthys had the capacity to breathe air.
 The trend from the early sarcopterygians to the first tetrapods was an increase in the size of the spiracular chamber and its opening to the outside.
 Compared to Eusthenopteron, the spiracular chamber of Panderichthys is greatly expanded and the hyomandibula is shorter compared to those in fish.
 The opercular series was also shorter compared to other osteolepiforms.
-Panderichthys also has a single external nasal opening and a palatal choana.
+On either side of the skull, Panderichthys has a single external nasal opening and a palatal choana.
 In contrast to earlier osteolepiforms, the palatal choana is elongated and the nariochoanal lamina is narrow.
 Along with the spiracular chamber, this feature in Panderichthys can be considered transitional during the evolution from fish to tetrapods.
 Sarcopterygians such as Panderichthys can be considered at least facultative air breathers and demonstrate an intermediate form as air breathing was becoming more abundant.